Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: Abstract

 \section{Abstract}

-We obtain the {full-color} four-loop three-point form factor of the stress-tensor supermultiplet in ${\cal N}=4$ SYM, based on the color-kinematics (CK) duality and generalized unitarity method.
-The CK-dual solution, while manifesting all dual Jacobi relations and satisfying the minimal power-counting of loop momenta, {lies in a 133-dimensional solution space}.
-We also show that the planar form factor integrand satisfies precisely a directional dual conformal symmetry in the lightlike limit of the operator momentum, which is supported by explicit four-loop calculations.
+We obtain the integrand of full-color four-loop three-point form factor of the stress-tensor supermultiplet in ${\cal N}=4$ SYM, based on the color-kinematics (CK) duality and generalized unitarity method.
+Our result not only manifests all dual Jacobi relations via CK duality but also contains 133 free parameters.
+This suggests the constructibility of the form factor at even higher loops via CK duality.
+We also find that the planar form factor has a hidden dual conformal symmetry in the lightlike limit of the operator momentum, which is checked up to four loops. \\ \\ {\bf Keywords: S-matrix, supersymmetric model, Perturbative calculations}